BA Photography, Senior Lecturer

 London College of Communication

-German/American artist Esther Teichmann received an MA and PhD from the Royal College of Art.
-Primarily based in London, she is senior lecturer at the London College of Communication on the BA and MA in Photography, lecturer at the Royal College of Art in Critical and Historical Studies and spent 2012/2013 as guest professor at the California College of the Arts in San Francisco.
+Esther Teichmann received an MA and PhD in Fine Art from the Royal College of Art.
+She is a senior lecturer in Photography at LCC and a visiting tutor in Critical and Historical Studies across Fine Art at the Royal College of Art.
+In 2012/13 Teichmann was a Guest Professor at the California College of the Arts in San Francisco.

 Teichmann is an artist and writer whose work explores photography’s relationship to loss and desire.
 Teichmann’s visual practice works across still and moving image, collage, painting and sculpture, to create fantastical immersive installations.